goglides/data-science-examples/README.md

 A big thank you to all contributors and members of the goglides.dev community for their insightful discussions and contributions.

 Happy Data Exploring!

+## Copyright Notice and Reporting Abuse

+We strive to respect intellectual property rights and use only content that is either originally created, open-source, or properly credited.
+If you believe any material in this repository violates copyrights or uses uncredited information, please let us know immediately.

+Report any concerns or copyright violations to [info@goglides.dev](mailto:info@goglides.dev).
+We are committed to addressing these issues promptly and ensuring our repository adheres to legal and ethical standards.